Buddenbrooks: Plot summary

 Christian gains control of his own share of his father's inheritance and then marries Aline, but his illnesses and bizarre behavior get him admitted to an insane asylum, leaving Aline free to dissipate Christian's money.
 Johann still hates school, and he passes his classes only by cheating.
 His health and constitution are still weak, and it is hinted that he might be homosexual.
 Except for his friend Count Kai, he is held in contempt by everyone outside his immediate family, even his pastor.
 In 1877, he takes ill with typhoid fever and soon dies.
-His mother, Gerda, returns home to Amsterdam, leaving an embittered Tony, her daughter Erika and granddaughter Elizabeth as the only remnants of the once proud Buddenbrook family, with only the elderly and increasingly infirm Therese Weichbrodt to offer any friendship or moral support.
-Facing destitution, they cling to their wavering belief that they may be reunited with their family in the afterlife.
+His mother, Gerda, returns home to Amsterdam, leaving an embittered Tony, her daughter Erika and granddaughter Elizabeth (accompanied in the table by their adopted cousin Tilda and the three Gotthold's daughters) as the only remnants of the once proud Buddenbrook family, with only the elderly and increasingly infirm Therese Weichbrodt to offer any friendship or moral support.

+Facing destitution, they cling to their wavering belief that they may be reunited with their family in the afterlife, a wavering that precisely the hunched and little Mrs. Weichbrodt tries to dispel with her last encouraging words of conviction.